Shinchy/thinmint/README.md

 * `dom` Object that contains pointers to the DOM nodes that interest this panel.
 * `template` String that points to the mustache template location for this panel.
 * `templateData` Object that contains all of the data that is necessary to render the panel.
-* `eventNamespace` If using the `on` or `one` methods, this will be appended to the event name that is provided.
-Allows easier model event unbinding when `_destruct` is called.

 #### Methods